-Looking to boost your knowledge of the world?
-Make a start with these 22 interesting facts about Cayman Islands
+Looking to boost your knowledge of the West Indies?
+Make a start with these 19 fun facts about the Cayman Islands.

 The Cayman Islands are a British Overseas Territory consisting of 3 islands in the western Caribbean Sea.

 As a group of islands, it has no borders.
 Its nearest neighbors, however, are Cuba to the north, Haiti to the east, Jamaica and Colombia to the south east, Panama and Costa Rica to the south, Nicaragua, Honduras and Belize to the south west and Mexico to the west.

-This beautiful country has an area of just 100 square miles (259 square kilometres).
+This beautiful country has an area of just 100 square miles (259 square kilometers).

 Cayman Islands’ population was 65,720 in 2020.